The Navier-Stokes equations in periodic domains: General spurts

 \section{General spurts}

-Our discussion in the preceding section inspires a general time-dependent transform on the three-dimensional equations.
+Our discussion in the preceding section inspires space-time-dependent transforms on the three-dimensional equations.
 In periodic domains with periodic boundary conditions, a `spurt' transform, $(\tilde{\bfu}, \tilde{p})$, is a set of special Navier-Stokes functions such that, if $(\bfu,p)$ satisfies the Navier-Stokes dynamics, so does $(\bfu+\tilde{\bfu}, p+\tilde{p})$.
-Consider the following spurt transform:

-where the prime denotes differentiation with respect to time $t$, and $C_1,C_2,C_3$ are arbitrary (finite) constants.
-To be definitive, the constants, $\alpha,\beta,\gamma$, are chosen so that none of $x{-}\alpha,y{-}\beta,z{-}\gamma$ vanishes at the boundary.
-They may be convenient points outside the domain, say, $\alpha=\beta=\gamma=2L$.
-The spurt functions, $g,h,k$, are assumed to be smooth and bounded.
-They may be arbitrarily chosen as long as the energy is finite.
-In addition, we would like to fix the spurt functions so that the initial data $(\bfu_0,p_0)$ remains unchanged.
-For example, we can set $g(t=0)=g'(t=0)$, $h(t=0)=h'(t=0)$, and, $k(t=0)=k'(t=0)$.

-Substituting $(\bfu+\tilde{\bfu}, p+\tilde{p})$ into the Navier-Stokes equations (\ref{ns}), we assert that the solution ($\bfu,p$) is invariant to ($\tilde{\bfu},\tilde{p}$) because the time-dependent velocity spurts have zero effect on the divergence as well as the non-linearity.
-Evidently, any superposition of the above spurts, with distinct $g,h,k,C's$, is also a spurt quadruplet.
-Lastly, the spurts are still effective for inviscid flows described by the Euler equations if viscosity is formally taken to be zero.
+Note that there are no data for pressure and for vorticity on $\bdy'$ (unless we force them).
+First, the energy is uncertain,

+regardless of flow regularity, unless $\bfu$ vanishes on the boundary.
+However, specification of periodic data is designed to allow for non-zero data.